dask/dask-ml/docs/source/hyper-parameter-search.rst

     search.best_params_

-Note that when you do post-fit tasks like ``search.score``, the underlying estimator's score method is used.
+Note that when you do post-fit tasks like ``search.score``, the underlying model's score method is used.
 If that is unable to handle a larger-than-memory Dask Array, you'll exhaust your machines memory.
 If you plan to use post-estimation features like scoring or prediction, we recommend using :class:`dask_ml.wrappers.ParallelPostFit`.